 Jorge, a Spanish garden designer, and I were married in 2014 at Chelsea Old Town Hall where people flung heart-shaped confetti a friend and I spent hours punching out of an old London A-Z. We adopted a lazy cat called Oakley and welcomed our daughter, Emilia, into our lives in 2017 followed by our son Sebastian who was born during lockdown 2020.
-While on maternity leave from my job (where I was a social media strategist with a study abroad company for 6 years), I built up my freelancing business.
+While on maternity leave the first time from my job (where I was a social media strategist with a study abroad company for 6 years), I built up my freelancing business.
 I’ve now been a full-time multi-hyphened freelancer since 2018, with a mix of social media strategy, content creation, copywriting, editing, and photography on my agenda.

 Some things I love: a perfect cup of tea, the scent of eucalyptus, getting lost in the pages of an unputdownable book, wandering around London with my camera, collecting cookbooks and trying new recipes, travelling to places I haven’t been before, anything creative, and of course, spending time with friends and family.

 What’s in a name?

 Long before I became a social media strategist, I was a blogger.
 I started sharing stories and photos online in 2002 (yes, in the days when MySpace and OpenDiary ruled) and continued posting nearly daily through 2017 when my daughter was born and sleep became far more important than updating my little slice of the internet.

 I called that space Little Observationist and it became a journal of sorts where I could share my observations of life, travel and London.
 It was about enjoying those little things we sometimes forget to notice, like a pile of pastel cherry blossom petals scattered across the pavement or the smell of fresh tomatoes plucked from the vine.
 While I blog less for myself these days and more for my clients, the name stuck around.